-The #undef directive causes an identifier's preprocessor definition to be forgotten.
+#undef directive causes an identifier's preprocessor definition to be forgotten.
 See The #undef Directive for more information.

 If the name of the macro being defined occurs in token-string (even as a result of another macro expansion), it is not expanded.

-A second #define for a macro with the same name generates a warning unless the second token sequence is identical to the first.
+#define for a macro with the same name generates a warning unless the second token sequence is identical to the first.